gautam-lk/website/content/project/Toxin-Antitoxin System/index.md

 #image:
 #  caption: Photo by Toa Heftiba on Unsplash
 #  focal_point: Smart
 summary: Study of endogenous Toxins and their cognate toxin in bacteria (*Xenorhabdus nematophila*).
-These study is based on finctional characterization of RelBE and MazEF TA modules
+The study is focused on functional characterization of RelBE and MazEF TA modules
 tags:
 - Toxin-Antitoxin
 - Virulence